bielern/svelte-patent-cockpit/article/ARTICLE.md

     return unsealed;
 }
 ```
-and to create a session we use
+and to create a session or get a session from a cookie, we use
 ```
 import argon2 from 'argon2'